 Graduating seniors’ Foodservice accounts must be settled in one of the following ways:

-- Negative balances must be paid in full by May 31,2016.
+- Negative balances must be paid in full by May of year of graduation.
 Failure to do so may affect student’s graduation.

 - Positive balances will be reimbursed to parents after graduation, or may be dispersed to sibling’s accounts upon request.

 Please contact Tess or Taylor in the Foodservice Department.
 781-786-5295/5296

 Mrs. Teresa Sousa took over the district’s Food Services program in 2008.
 Since that time she has made many exciting changes in the High School cafeteria’s selection of meals, snacks and beverages, as well as developed staff to better prepare healthy food options.

 Schools are bound by federal regulations established by the US Department of Agriculture’s National School Lunch Program.
 According to their regulations, a whole meal comprises a meat or alternative, milk, fruit and/ or vegetable; and bread or grain based product.
 WHS students choose what they want to eat, cafeteria-style.
 If they select three to five of these elements, it is considered a “whole” meal and the foodservice department is reimbursed a portion of the cost by the government.
 Otherwise, the purchase is considered a la carte, and may not provide the nutritional requirements for lunch.